abigail-ryan/mindful-habit/README.md

 * The original navigation menu was to include links to the Classes and Contact sections of the home page, however, I chose to remove these as they do not have their own pages, and to make the menu more clear.
 * The classes information is to be displayed in separate tiles, in vertical rows on mobile devices, and horizontal rows on tablet and desktop devices, each separated by a border.
-* A clear call to action button to bring the user to the booking form would be placed directly below the Classes section, and in colours similar to the site colours.
+* A clear call to action button to bring the user to the booking form would be placed directly below the Classes section, and in the site colours.
-* The buttons on the site must provide feedback to the user, in the form of a colour change that followed the flow of the overall aesthetic.
+* The buttons on the site must provide feedback to the user, in the form of a colour change on hover and click, that follows the flow of the overall aesthetic.
 * The navigation bar must scroll with the page on all devices, so that users can easily navigate to another page without having to scroll to the top to find the menu.
 This will be the same on all pages, across all devices.
 * The contact information and footer would be visible on every page, at every device size.